Ancient pub with modern ethos

-If you’re looking for something more casual, there’s also a bar menu which features the likes of salt and pepper squid, breaded chicken-breast burger with garlic mayo and cheddar, and cauliflower and truffle risotto.
-Whatever you order, keep your phone nearby so you can snap a photo before you dig in – Tony’s dishes are as pleasing to admire as they are to devour.
+For those seeking something more casual, the bar menu offers the likes of salt and pepper squid with garlic mayo, chilli, lime and spring onion alongside pub classics.
+Whatever you order, keep your phone nearby to snap a photo before you dig in – Tony’s plating is eminently Instagrammable.

-The interior styling of the ancient pub is equally photogenic: tables centre around an imposing bar featuring an impressive collection of spirits and glassware.
-On the first floor, striking blue walls and producethemed artwork set the scene for the eyecatching dishes.
+The interior styling is equally easy on the eye.
+An imposing bar with an impressive collection of spirits and glassware provides the central focal point while, on the first floor, striking blue walls and eye-catching artwork provide a visual feast to complement Tony’s dishes.

 Trencherman’s tip: Swing by sister venue The Bunch of Bakes next door.
 This new addition to the business is the place to pick up handmade baked goods including flaky croissants and artisan bread.